enigmurl/nutq-darwin/README.md

     - just end is considered an assignment
     - just start is considered a reminder
     - none is considered a procedure (no calendar item, but still may be used for planning purposes)

+Also, sometimes we want events that are due in some day but to only be shown in upcoming later (rather than right now), use command+l to set the 'available' time.

 ## Union View

 ![Union View](.github/union-view.png)